 The resources below may be checked out for two week periods by teachers for use in their classrooms.
 Resources are available on a first come first served basis.
 Teachers in the Bismarck area may reserve a resource by calling the Department's Outreach Assistant at 701-328-6615.
-Teachers outside of the Bismarck area can contact a Game and Fish district office or their local teacher center.
+Teachers outside of the Bismarck area can contact a Game and Fish district office or their local North Dakota Regional Educational Association.
 Teachers must arrange pickup and return of all materials.

 All instructional materials are free.

 Wildlife of North Dakota Trunk - This trunk comes complete with skins, skulls, feet and other parts of wildlife found in North Dakota.
 The truck also contains a curriculum to use in your classroom.
 All specimens are labeled!